RodgerOliver/cyber-security/README.md

 ![Things to Stay Safe Online](https://raw.githubusercontent.com/RodgerOliver/cyber-security/master/Things-to-Stay-Safe-Online.jpg)

-**Vunerability or Bugs** = error in the software that creates a potential for a hacker to exploit it.
+**Vulnerability or Bugs** = error in the software that creates a potential for a hacker to exploit it.

 **Known bugs** have patches.
 Unknown bugs or **Zero Days** don't.